yashkite/UMoney/README.md

 - The entry process takes too much time
 - Every entry is done manually

 ### Built With
 - Java / Kotlin
 - XML
 - Python

 ## Getting Started
-If you like to test this pizza slice then you can clone this project to your Android Studio.
-You can follow the below step to get your tummy full.
+If you like to test this pizza slice then you can clone this project to your Android Studio you can follow the below step to get your tummy full.
 ### Prerequisites
 - Install Android Studio IDE for writing android code
 - Install Git for version control

-YouTube will guide you to properly install them.
+YouTube will guide you to properly install them

 **Where do you Testing your Results?**
 - You can make AVD inside the android studio or you can connect your phone to pc and install and test it on your device